VladPavlovich/SmartGlassesFinal/README.md

 Augments it for training

-Retrains the face recognition model
+Retrains the face recognition model using one-shot learning

 Adds the new person to the user’s contact list